Reality leaves a lot to the imagination.

 Monet was obsessed with rendering changes in light and capturing the moment as the light defined it.
 In this sense, his goals as an artist were not unlike those of a photographer.
 He explained his approach to landscape painting thus:

 For me, a landscape does not exist in its own right, since its appearance changes at every moment; but the surrounding atmosphere brings it to life – the light and the air which vary continually.
-For me, it is only the surrounding atmosphere which gives subjects their true value.
-(Quoted in The Art Story website)
+For me, it is only the surrounding atmosphere which gives subjects their true value. (quoted in the C. Monet Gallery website)

 Monet created what one may call ‘impressions’.
 But he was faithful to what he saw in front of him.
 Rather than rejecting reality, he gave it a new life and vigour.
 The following photograph and Monet’s depictions of the same scene underline the point.